Borja Galán

-Borja Galán González (born 26 April 1993) is a Spanish footballer who plays for Polish club Odra Opole as a winger.
+Borja Galán González (born 26 April 1993) is a Spanish professional footballer who plays for Polish club GKS Katowice as a winger.

 Football career

 Born in Madrid, Galán joined Atlético Madrid's youth setup in 2002, aged nine.
 He made his senior debut with the C-team during the 2010–11 season in Tercera División, while still a youth.

 Galán was promoted to the reserves ahead of the 2012–13 campaign, appearing regularly.
 In 2013, he suffered a severe knee injury which kept him sidelined for 15 months.

 On 29 July 2015, after suffering relegation, Galán joined Getafe CF and was assigned to the B-side in the third division.
 On 14 July 2016 he moved to another reserve team, Deportivo de La Coruña B in the fourth tier.

 On 5 July 2018, Galán signed a two-year deal with Segunda División side AD Alcorcón, with Dépor holding a buy-back clause.
 He made his professional debut on 18 August, coming on as a second-half substitute for Nono in a 1–1 home draw against Sporting de Gijón.

 On 8 July 2019, Galán returned to Dépor after the club exercised the buy-back clause on his contract.
 The following 31 January, however, he moved to fellow second division side Racing de Santander on loan until June.